Making conservation areas more accessible to more Missourians

-A special use permit is also required to hunt from a vehicle on Department managed lands.
+A special use permit is also required to hunt from a vehicle on MDC-managed lands.

 Individuals using mobility devices may be asked to provide “credible assurance” that the device is necessary because of the individual’s mobility disability.
 These assurances may be provided by either:

 - Presenting a valid state-issued disability placard or ID.

 - Offering a verbal statement not contradicted by observable fact.

 (manually operated or power driven)

 |Manually-powered mobility aids (walkers, crutches, canes, etc.)||Segway® PT, or devices of similar size and type||All-terrain vehicles, recreational off-highway vehicles, and utility vehicles||Cars and trucks|

 |May use anywhere pedestrians are allowed (without SUP)||X||X|

 |May use on Department trails (without SUP)||X||X||X|

 |May use on Department roads closed to public vehicular traffic (without SUP)||X||X||X|